lostjared/MXVK/README.md

 ### `opencv_model` (requires `-DCV=ON`)
 - Streams camera frames into a model texture.
 - Demonstrates live texture updates on 3D geometry with model rendering.

+### `moon`
+- Variant of the 3D model viewer that renders the moon model with orbiting pyramid satellites.
+- Shares the model pipeline from `model_example` and adds a separate starfield sprite layer.

 @anchor mxwrite
 ## MXWrite